1. Group and company profile

 Main markets and competitive standing

-Germany is the most important sales market of the United Internet Group by far and accounted for over 91% of total global sales in the fiscal year 2020.
+Germany is the most important sales market of the United Internet Group by far and accounted for around 91% of total global sales in the fiscal year 2021.

 Besides Germany, the Group’s most important sales markets are